M48 Patton: M48

 Fuel capacity was 200 gal providing a cruising range of about 70 mi.
 The suspension consisted of six roadwheel pairs with a torsion bar suspension system and five return rollers.
-There was a dual compensating idler arm at the front, and dual auxiliary track tension wheels behind the last road wheels, using the T97E2 track assembly as were the previous M46 and M47 tanks.
+There was a dual compensating idler arm at the front, and dual auxiliary track tension wheels behind the last road wheels, as had the preceding M46 and M47 tanks.
+The M48 used the new 28 in wide T97E2 track assembly.

 It had hydraulic shock absorbers mounted on the first, second and sixth roadwheel pairs (opposite of the M46 and M47).
 The bow mounted machine gun and its related crew station was eliminated thus providing more ammunition storage for the main gun.
 The driver's station was moved to the front center of the hull.
 The steering controls were redesigned.
 A large aircraft-styled steering wheel (replacing the wobble stick control of the M46 and M47) and placing the transmission range selector on the floor to the driver's right.

 Mod A hulls had a small oval overhead hatch for the driver.
 T48 Pilots #1 & 2 incorporated a mechanism that dropped the three periscope heads to provide clearance for the hatch door as it swung to the right, and the driver then had to reposition the periscopes by hand once the hatch was closed again.
 The vehicle did not have an NBC protection system for the crew and a fording depth of approximately 1.2 m.
 It had a crew of 4; the commander, gunner and loader were positioned in the turret and the driver stationed in the front center of the hull.